maxtuzz/iAM/README.md

 # iAM
 A simple, lightweight, SSH session manager tool

 #### Status:
-Undergoing development - not ready for production use
+Undergoing heavy development.
+Most of the features work.
+Use in production environment at your own risk.

-## Abtract
+## Abstract
 The goal of this application is to first and formost provide more efficient methodologies of managing SSH sessions.

 For those who work in Applications Administration or IT Systems Engineering, as I do, the majority of the time spent is remotely connecting to specific hosts and administrating endless applications across an enterprise.
 In a full-time position - you will find yourself monitoring a ridiculous amount of SSH sessions.
 In my team, there are some solutions at play that the other engineers utilize: 1.
 Look up servers on company wiki and remind yourself all the time.
-2. Use a bulky GUI like RemoteNG which works great, but is hard to customize and setup for prefered use.
+2. Use a bulky GUI like RemoteNG which works great, but is hard to customize and setup for preferred use.
 You also have to manually search down a list before your eye catches on the service you are looking for.
 3. Compile a list of hosts and search through list for keywords you remember about the host name.

 iAM seeks to remedy this through providing a easy-to-use, terminal based solution, designed for speed and a low gulf-of-execution.